iterative/dvc.org/content/docs/user-guide/dvc-files.md

 ### Parameterize `dvc.yaml`

-`dvc.yaml` supports a special templating format that enables reusing simple values from different sources in the YAML structure itself.
+`dvc.yaml` supports a templating format to reuse values from different sources (detailed below) in the YAML structure itself.

 Global parameters (file scope) can be defined either in a [params file](/doc/command-reference/params) (`params.yaml` by default), or in a